-The Group will link the human resources strategy that maximizes the value of human capital with "Move Up 2027" and realize management that is underpinned by the two Pillar Businesses of mobility and lifestyle solutions by promoting transformation of the business structure while expanding the fields in which employees can play an active role in each of the business fields.
+The Group will link the human resources strategy that maximizes the value of human capital with "To the Next Stage" 2034 and realize management that is underpinned by the two Pillar Businesses of Mobility and Lifestyle Solutions by promoting transformation of the business structure while expanding the fields in which employees can play an active role in each of the business fields.
 In addition, through the promotion of various measures that support employees in taking on challenges, we will respond firmly to each and every employee's expectations for growth and will create "new engagement between employees and the Company."